The true house of God

 Considered a sacred place by the Tahitians, Tetiaroa Atoll is a haven for birds, sea turtles and all kinds of marine life.

 Prepare to be amazed by its national reserve for seabirds, frigate birds, brown boobies, red-stranded phaeton, crested grebe and other petrels.
 All only 15 minutes from Tahiti!

-Marlon Brando had made it his earthly paradise after the filming of the “Bounty Rebellions”.
+Marlon Brando had made it his earthly paradise after the filming of “Mutiny on the Bounty”.
 Today it is a magnificent luxury hotel full of charm.